Areskiko/pmxutils/README.md

     * `low` - The low end of the area to be computed, type = number
     * `high` - The high end of the area to be computed, type = number
     * `n` - The number of quadratic splines to use, type = int

+* #### `euler(functionDerivative, low, high, y0, n)`
+    >Returns a numpy array x, containing the x values of the function, and an array F, containing the computed values for the antiderivative function of the given function functionDerivative inbetween low and high with N steps
+    Only supports functions with one variable

+    * `functionDerivative` - The derivative of the goal function, type = string or function from construct
+    * `low` - The low end of the function to be computed, type = number
+    * `high` - The high end of the area to be computed, type = number
+    * `y0` - The initial value of the goal function
+    * `n` - The number of computations to perform

 ## Other (`pmxutils.other`)